AliAbasArsalahn/AliAbasArsalahn/README.md

 - 👋 Hi, I’m @weezy887 or Ali
-- 👀 I’m interested in gaming, technology and programming in
+- 👀 I’m interested in programming and learning new stuff
 - 🌱 I’m currently learning alot of new stuff.. including programming in Python and PowerShell
 - 💞️ I’m looking to collaborate on open source projects to improve and work in a team
 - 📫 How to reach me: you can send me a mail.